noiseprotocol/noise_spec/noise.md

  MAC calculation).

  * **`KDF(kdf_key, input)`**: Takes a `kdf_key` of 256 bits and some
- input data and returns a new value for the cipher key `k`.
+ input data and returns a new cipher key.
 The `kdf_key` will be a random secret key and the KDF should implement a "PRF" based on the `kdf_key`.
 The KDF should also be a collision-resistant hash function given a known `kdf_key`.  `HMAC-SHA2-256` is an example KDF.

- * **`HASH(data)`**: Hashes some input data and returns a collision-resistant hash output of 256 bits.
-SHA2-256 is an example hash function.
+ * **`HASH(data)`**: Hashes some input data and returns a collision-resistant hash output of 256 bits. `SHA2-256` is an example hash function.

 3.2.
 The  `CipherState` object
 -------------------------------